Meisho Doto

-Meisho Doto (Japanese:メイショウドトウ; foaled March 25, 1996) is a retired Irish-born Japanese-trained thoroughbred racehorse and sire.
+Meisho Doto (Japanese: メイショウドトウ, Hepburn: Meishō Dotō; foaled March 25, 1996) is a retired Irish-born Japanese-trained thoroughbred racehorse and sire.
 During his racing career, he came second in 5 G1 races behind his rival T. M. Opera O, and became known as a "silver collector".
-In 2001, he defeated his rival at the Takarazuka Kinen and won his first G1 race.
+In 2001, he defeated his rival at the Takarazuka Kinen and won his first and only G1 race.

 Background

 Yoshio Matsumoto purchased the horse for 4 million yen after another owner retired from owning horses.
 Meisho Doto's damsire was champion American racehorse Affirmed, who was the eleventh winner of the American Triple Crown.
 Meisho Doto was sired by Sussex Stakes and Queen Elizabeth II Stakes winner Bigstone.

 Racing career

 1999: four-year-old season (Note: Meisho Doto's racing career uses both new and old horse age notation.
 Before 2000, horses in Japan were 1 year old at the time of birth.
 Because of this, Meisho Doto was able to run in races for four-year-olds despite technically being five years old.)

 Meisho Doto's first race was a debut race over 1800m on dirt at Kyoto Racecourse.
 He was ridden by Yasuhiko Yasuda and came second behind Tai Sosa.
 He won his next debut race on the same track ten days after his last race.

 He ran next in an allowance race for four-year-olds who had previously won a race and came fourth.
 In April, Meisho Doto ran in the Kaido Sho at Chukyo Racecourse, another allowance race for horses who had won only one race, and came first.
 His next four races, the Hong Kong Jockey Race Trophy, the Poplar Stakes, the Okurayama Tokubetsu, and the Doshin Sports Sho, resulted in defeat for Meisho Doto.
 However, his performance improved in the autumn with consecutive victories in the Sagano Tokubetsu and the Doncaster Stakes.
-Meisho Doto's potential was limited due to being unable to race in the Classic Triple Crown (the Satsuki Sho, the Japanese Derby, and the Kikuka Sho) because he was not born in Japan.
-He was also unable to race in the NHK Mile Cup, a race established for the purpose of giving foreign horses in Japan a G1 race to aim for before restrictions on foreign horses were lifted, because of his delayed debut (most racehorses typically debut at three years old).
+Meisho Doto's potential was limited due to being unable to race in the Classic Triple Crown (the Satsuki Sho, the Japanese Derby, and the Kikuka Sho) because he was not foaled in Japan.
+He was also unable to race in the NHK Mile Cup, a race established for the purpose of giving foreign horses in Japan a G1 race to aim for before restrictions on foreign horses were lifted, because of his delayed debut; a racehorse must be three years of age to run in the NHK Mile Cup.